chenxing1999/shaver/README.md

 # Quick start

-See [this notbook](notebooks/main.ipynb) for running with sample dataset and sample model.
+See [this notebook](notebooks/main.ipynb) for running with sample dataset and sample model.

 To run with full dataset, please get the full checkpoints and datasets split from github.com/chenxing1999/recsys-benchmarks.
-You can also contact us after this paper is accepted (The dataset size and checkpoint size is too large to share anonymously).

 Then modify `src/const.py` for list of path to dataset and checkpoint accordingly.